ropensci/roweb3/content/blog/2021-06-27-censo2017/index.md

 is very easy to pass data to R, so that you can conduct regression analysis or other statistical analyses on the Chilean population.

-# Can I use censo2017 with
+## Using censo2017 with other packages

 Censo2017 can be used with ggplot2 and other commonly used packages.
 As an example, it is possible to replicate different overcrowding maps created by both